 Using the Ketetahi car park means you are fully in control of your transport at the end of the day.

 You can rest assured that your car will be waiting for you when it’s time to leave – and you don’t have to wait around for another shuttle service.

 Parking at Mangatepopo for the Crossing?

 Mangatepopo car park is at the start of the Tongariro Crossing, but parking here is NOT an option.

-This is because there is a 4 hour time limit on the car park, meaning it’s impossible to park, then go hiking and get a shuttle back to your car park.
+This is because there is a 4 hour time limit on the DOC car park, meaning it’s impossible to park, then go hiking and get a shuttle back to your car park.
 The walk will take you at least 6 hours.

 You can only really park here if you are going to do a short section of the hike, then turn around and head back.
 There are no private car parks at this end of the crossing.